cdpeters/school-district-analysis-pandas/README.md

 <br />

 ## **Summary**
-In conclusion, the main affects of removing the THS 9th grade scores were to decrease, almost across the board, the performance results of the district as a whole and Thomas High School in particular.
+In conclusion, the main effect of removing the THS 9th grade scores was a decrease, almost across the board, in the performance results of the district as a whole and Thomas High School in particular.
 The overall passing percentage underwent the biggest change, dropping by 0.3 percentage points for both the district and THS.
 The results by school spending range also saw a decrease in performance particularly in the reading and overall passing rates.
 Lastly, the